luisomoreau/natools-d7/README.md

 ==========

 Toolbox for Drupal 7.
-- modune natools contains helpers classes and functions that may be used by other modules in "modules" directory.
+- module natools contains helpers classes and functions that may be used by other modules in "modules" directory.
 - module modulestarter is a skeleton / example module to create quickly a new module
 - module na_socialshare allow to display twitter, facebook and google plus with a configurable block.
 - module admintabs allow to create tabbed administration pages.
 Handle user redirection on a given at logged in, permissions per tab.
 This mainly a wrapper around hook_menu and local tasks.